How can I avoid getting sick while traveling?

 Pray that you aren't delayed on the tarmac for an exorbitant amount of time.
 According to The Wall Street Journal, the air quality of grounded planes is worse than when it's cruising above the Earth and the powerful air circulation systems are in full operation.
 Says Byron P. Jones, chairman of an American Society of Heating, Refrigerating and Air-Conditioning Engineers that studied air quality on airlines: "If you have it [a plane's air circulation system] off even five minutes, you start to build up contaminants in aircraft."
 No big surprise here if you've ever been stranded on a hot and stuffy plane for hours on end.
 The only way to really avoid sitting in germy runway gridlock is to avoid super-busy travel departure times like the early morning and the late afternoon/early evening and anytime around the holidays.

-Invest in an arsenal of natural, thyme oil-based disinfecting wipes or spray from CleanWell and use liberally.
-And I don't just mean on the plane after using the bathroom or flipping through the SkyMall catalog but in the airport (it helps to think of them as hospitals with long lines and a Chick-fil-A around every corner) and after using taxis, airport shuttle services, public transportation and on and on.
-Traveling is an extremely hands-on experience, so take the time to ensure that your paws are microbe-free after all that surface touching.
+Invest in an arsenal of natural, thyme oil-based disinfecting wipes or spray and use liberally.
+And I don't just mean on the plane after using the bathroom or flipping through the SkyMall catalog but in the airport (it helps to think of them as hospitals with long lines and a Chick-fil-A around every corner) and after using taxis, airport shuttle services, public transportation etc. Traveling is an extremely hands-on experience, so take the time to ensure that your paws are microbe-free after all that surface touching.
 Once in your hotel room, you can lay off the hand sanitizers a bit, but remember to take advantage of those delightful complimentary soaps and hot water.
-You never know who fiddled with the light switches, remote controls or ice bucket before you …
+You never know who fiddled with the light switches, remote controls or ice bucket before you.

 Check in to a hypoallergenic hotel room.
 After sitting on a virtually humidity-free airplane for six hours, your respiratory system may be on high alert.
 In addition to paying mind to the health of Mother Nature, many major hotel chains such as Hyatt now offer special rooms with improved indoor air quality that cater to those suffering from allergies, asthma and respiratory ailments.
 This isn't to say that an "allergy-friendly" hotel room will rid you of the cold virus you caught en route from SFO to DTW, but an allergen-free room will help your body from going further out-of-whack.